Common Misconceptions about Microexpressions Part 1

 4) Microexpressions were discovered recently

-Despite the new hit show Lie to Me that just came out last year, microexpressions were first discovered by Haggard and Isaacs over 40 years ago.
+Despite the show Lie to Me that aired on FOX, microexpressions were first discovered by Haggard and Isaacs over 40 years ago.
 They published a report on these expressions, which they called “micromomentary” expressions in 1966.
 The article they wrote was entitled Micro-momentary facial expressions as indicators of ego mechanisms in psychotherapy.
 Many subsequent studies have been conducted based on the research by Haggard and Isaacs, but the discovery of microexpressions should be attributed to them.

 Thanks to the sett and mett porgrams i can see microexpressions, but i need wo focus really hard on the persons face, i guess with the experience it will become a lot easier